memgraph/mage/README.md

 #### 2 Install MAGE with Docker build of the repository

-**0. a** Make sure that you have cloned the MAGE Github repository and positioned yourself inside the repo in your terminal:
+**0. a** Make sure that you have cloned the MAGE GitHub repository and positioned yourself inside the repo in your terminal:

 ```bash